Zum Inhalt springen

 Compliance Monitoring: Securing Accessibility Long-Term

 A website is not a static product.
 Content updates, new features, design changes and plugin updates can introduce new barriers at any time.
-Our compliance monitoring ensures your website remains conformant permanently.
-Automated scans with axe-core and Pa11y run regularly across your key pages and immediately report new issues.
+Our compliance monitoring from €49 per month ensures your website remains conformant permanently.
+Automated scans run regularly across your key pages and immediately report new issues.
 Additionally, we conduct manual re-audits during significant changes to your website to catch barriers that automated tools cannot detect.

 Monitoring also includes documenting your conformance.
 We support you in creating and updating your accessibility statement per BFSG Section 14.
 This statement must be published on your website and contain the current accessibility status, known limitations and a feedback mechanism for users.
 Our monitoring service ensures this statement is always current and reflects the actual state of your website.